yorkulibraries/yudl-map/metadata-input-guidelines/note.md

 A general note, for any purpose which can be a "catch-all" field for additional information that does not fit well into any other available fields.

+# How the note field work in the metadata form

+* Text area
+* Repeatable
+* Not required

 # Where can note information be found?

 For any item type, information that goes into the note field can come from any part of the item including: